SubaashGovindharaju/hall-booking/Readme.md

 You can use tools like curl, Postman, or Insomnia to make requests to the API.
 See the provided examples in the above sections.

-Notes

-- This is a simplified example and does not include database integration.
-- Add error handling, validation, and security measures for a production-ready app.
-- Feel free to customize and extend the API based on your requirements.